andaleebali/sent-2-analysis/README.md

 # 🛰️ Sentinel-2 Normalised Difference Calculator

- A Python module for calculating **Normalized Difference Indices** (NDI) — like NDVI, NDWI, NBR — from Sentinel-2 `.jp2` band files.
-Outputs a GeoTIFF and plot.
+ This tool is for calculating **Normalized Difference Indices** (NDI) — like NDVI, NDWI, NBR — from Sentinel-2 `.jp2` band files.
+Useful for environmental monitoring and analysis.

  ## Features
  - Reads Sentinel-2 .jp2 band data